feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 And there are more.

-My thought process on this is simple: since I’m in theory a software engineer, I should solve problems with software, not by repeatedly clicking things.
+My thought process on this is simple: since I'm in theory a software engineer, I should solve problems with software, not by repeatedly clicking things.

 Summing up: